 Books for CityU courses are available through the University Book Store, located at 4326 University Way NE, Seattle, WA, with branches throughout the Puget Sound area.
-Students can purchase materials in person or online, and pick them up at any University Book Store branch have them shipped directly.
+Students can purchase materials in-person or online, and pick them up at any University Book Store branch or have them shipped directly to their home address.

-A complete list of required and recommended resources for every CityU course is available through the Course Resources section on the CityU library website.
+A complete list of required and recommended resources for every CityU course is available through the Course Resources section on CityU’s library website.

 The University District location of the University Book Store buys back used books year round.
-To sell books, students must bring a photo ID and proof of enrollment in CityU courses (course schedule or unofficial transcript).
+To sell back books, students must bring a photo ID and proof of enrollment in CityU courses.
+A course schedule or an unofficial transcript can serve as proof of enrollment.
 Visit the buyback page or call 1.800.335.READ to learn more.